 This time I am focusing on July, a month with less tourists.
 Learn more about it:

-Some say that it is worth getting a bit wet in exchange for being able to explore the country with less tourists around.
+Some say that it is worth getting a bit wet in exchange for being able to explore the country with fewer tourists around.
 But it is up to you.

 Rainy season isn't the equivalent to cold season.
 The temperatures stay quite high during this time of the year.
-They won't compromise your tropica vacation.
-Check out the average tempreature in three of the main Costa rican areas during July:
+They won't compromise your tropical vacation.
+Check out the average temperature in three of the main Costa Rican areas during July: